expliot-framework/expliot/docs/development/intro.rst

 EXPLIoT Framework is a brilliant choice for vendors, smart infrastructure admins, developers and security researchers for various reasons:

-- It will streamline your security/regression testing
+- It will streamline your security/regression testing.
 - You will be able to identify security loopholes prior to deployment on an IoT solution in your infrastructure.
 - It will help you in automating time consuming test cases.
 - If you fall under any compliance or regulatory requirements for the IoT product or Smart Infrastructure, it will help you in automating and performing compliance checks regularly.
-- It will save a lot of time during IoT security research or assessments
+- It will save a lot of time during IoT security research or assessments.
 - You can mold it to your needs by simply extending it with your own plugins.

 If you are interested in extending the framework i.e. writing new plugins,